ravenmoore-401-JS/data-structures-and-algorithms/javascript/README.md

   - You will have folder named `__tests__` and within it, a test file called `[data-structure].test.js`
     - i.e. `__tests__/linked-list.test.js`
-    - Add to the tests written for this data structure to cover your new method(s)
+    - Add to the tests written for this data structure to cover your new method(s) new Date()new folder under the `javascript` level, with the name of the code challenge

-### Code Challenge / Algorithm

-Code challenges should be completed within a folder named `code-challenges` under the `javascript` level

-- Daily Setup:
-  - Create a new folder under the `javascript` level, with the name of the code challenge
     - Each code challenge assignment identifies the branch name to use, for example 'find-maximum-value'
     - For clarity, create your folder with the same name, ensuring that it's `kebab-cased`
     - i.e. For a challenge named 'find-maximum-value', create the folder:`code-challenges/find-maximum-value`